-Chapter 288, Laws of 2009 changed the eligibility requirements for new members who were first employed on or after July 1, 2010, but before July 1, 2013 - or before July 1, 2010, terminated employment, subsequently withdrew all contributions, and then becomes reemployed after July 1, 2010.
+Chapter 288, Laws of 2009 changed the eligibility requirements for new members who were first employed on, or after, July 1, 2010 and before July 1, 2013.
+The eligibility for a member who either becomes a new member on or after July 1, 2010 and before July 1, 2013, or at any time prior to July 1, 2010 was refunded all members contributions and then becomes re-employed after July 1, 2010.
 These members must meet one of the following requirements.

-- The member's age and earned service credit add up to the sum of 80 or more, - The member is at least sixty-seven years of age and has five or more years of earned service credit, or - The member has service credit totaling 30 years or more.
+- The member's age and earned service credit add up to the sum of 80 or more.
+Those who retire under the age of 65, and who have fewer than 30 years of earned service credit will receive reduced retirement benefits, or - The member is at least 67 years of age and has five or more years of earned service credit, or - The member has service credit totaling 30 years or more.